edgarsilva948/edgarsilva948/README.md

 # 👋🏻 Hello, I'm Edgar Costa!

-- 👨🏻‍💻 I'm a Sr. Cloud Infrastructure Architect at AWS.
+- 👨🏻‍💻 I'm a Sr. Solutions Architect at AWS.
-- 💬 Feel free to ask me anything!
 - 📫 Connect with me on [LinkedIn](https://linkedin.com/in/edgarsilva948).

 <!-- GitHub Stats Widgets -->